Passage from Deliver Me from Nowhere:

 About me: Hi, my name is Alice.
-I’m a Malaysian polyglot and book blogger living in Huskvarna, Sweden.
+I’m a Malaysian-Swedish polyglot and book blogger living in Huskvarna, Sweden.
 I moved to Sweden from Singapore with my (Singaporean) cat, Mister Pops, in August 2021.

 I’m semi-retired, and when I’m not working, I read, sketch, indulge in photography, and experiment with foreign languages.
 I speak English, Malay, Mandarin, Cantonese, Hokkien, and some Italian.
 My Swedish is steadily improving.
 I’m also the founder of Huskvarnas Kattvakt.

-Listening to vinyl on my 1980s Mitsubishi DP-200 is one of my favorite pastimes.
-My small but cherished collection includes a standout favorite: the In The Mood For Love Soundtrack (花樣年華).
+Listening to vinyl on my 1980s Mitsubishi DP-200 is one of my favourite pastimes.
+My small but cherished collection includes a standout favourite: the In The Mood For Love Soundtrack (花樣年華).
 In December 2023, I added a 1930s HMV 102 gramophone to the mix, and in early 2025, I picked up a secondhand 2015 Crosley Cruiser portable turntable.

-About the blog: My virtual home, which started as aliceteh.com in 2005, is now 20 years old!—has evolved into alicetehlarsson.se.
-I created it to connect with fellow readers, language learners, hobbyists, and just about anyone to share my love for books, art, music, beautiful sentences, and creative musings.
+About the blog: My virtual home, which started as aliceteh.com in 2005, has evolved into alicetehlarsson.se.
+It is now more than 20 years old!
+I created it to share my love for books, art, music, beautiful sentences, and creative musings.
+At times, I write in British English and at times, American English.

 Thank you for visiting and reading!